dprevost/photon/src/Nucleus/Tests/Optional/README.txt

     The utility DisplayBigVDSSize can do this calculation for you if you are unsure of the actual size of blocks you are using.

-    For a block size of 8192 bytes, the VDS would have to be 512 MB.
+    For a block size of 8192 bytes, the shared memory would have to be 512 MB.

     This is why this test is optional - it will often go beyond the amount of available RAM.